bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

                                         ▼
        IETF RFC 7950──────────►Yang2OwlConverter────►OWL file
 ~~~~
-{: #fig-yang2owl-flow title="Yang2Owl: How to automate the creation of the Ontologies."}
+{: #fig-yang2owl-flow title="Computing the org.opendaylight.yangtools ONTO-YANG-MODEL with YANG2OWL."}

-##### KGs creation {#sec-exp-yang2owl-kgc}
+#### The Y-INSTANCE-TO-KG step {#sec-exp-yang2owl-kgc}

 As introduced earlier, YANG models define the vocabulary and grammar to describe factual knowledge about the state of the network.
-For example if a yang module define the container “node”, and this container has a leaf “identifier” which has the type “string”.
-A valid json document that describe a node should be a json object containing a key named “identifier” which value should be a “string” such as “router_253”.
+For example if a YANG module defines the container *node*, and this container has a leaf *identifier* which has the type *string*, then a valid JSON document with configuration data describing a node should be a JSON object containing a key named *identifier* which value should be a *string* such as *router_253*.

-So due to how we have mapped YANG statement into OWL concepts, when we parse a JSON tree that comply to a YANG model, when can assume that if we get a key which value is a json object, the key should be the name of a container or a list and its value should be a description that should be further analyzed.
-Thus, in terms of KG modeling, this json object should be interpreted as an instance of a class which name is the name of the container or of the list.
+So, in line with the mapping rules of YANG statement into OWL concepts defined in {{sec-exp-yang2owl-oc}}, when parsing a JSON tree that comply to a given YANG model when can assume that if we get a *key which value is a JSON object* then the *key should be the name of a container or a list* and its *value should be a description to be further analyzed*.
+Thus, in terms of knowledge graph modeling, this JSON object should be interpreted as an *instance of a class* which name is the *name of the container or of the list*.

-Conversly, if the value is a litteral, the key should be the name of a leaf or a leaflist.
-Thus, in terms of KG modeling, the litteral should be interpreted as the object of a DataProperty which name is the name of the leaf.
+Conversely, if the value is a *litteral*, the *key* should be the *name of a leaf or a leaflist*.
+Thus, in terms of knowledge graph modeling, the litteral should be interpreted as the object of a DataProperty which name is the name of the leaf.

-We are developing a tool called JSON2RDF that implements these principles.
-The next paragraph introduces JSON2RDF algorithm
-JSON2RDF: How to automate the creation of the KGs
+The JSON2RDF tool (which is part of the YANG2OWL framework) implements these principles.
-Here is the pseudo code of the algorithm implemented by JSON2RDF:
+{{snippet-json2rdf-pseudocode}} shows the algorithm implemented by JSON2RDF as pseudo code.

 ~~~
 function createURI(jsonObject, class, namespace, ontology) {